-Professor Cohen is a former litigator with the law firm of Stradley Ronon in Philadelphia, where from 1998 to 2005, his practice focused on a range of complex commercial and employment matters, including cases involving discrimination, enforcement of restrictive covenants, retaliation and wrongful discharge claims at the administrative, state and federal levels.
-While in practice, he also handled client counseling, discovery, briefing and oral argument resulting in summary judgments in favor of his clients, including published decisions, Hampton v.
-Armand Corp., 834 A.2d 1077 (N.J.
-Super.
-2003); Superka v.
-Valley Forge Life Insurance Co., 44 Pa.
-D & C. 4th 92 (Pa.
-Com.
-Pl.
-1999).
-In 2005, his arguments and briefing on behalf of a major brokerage firm were instrumental in the denial of a nation-wide class action of Title VII sexual harassment plaintiffs in the United States District Court for the Eastern District of New York.
+Professor Cohen is a former litigator with the law firm of Stradley Ronon in Philadelphia, where his practice focused on a range of complex commercial and employment matters, including cases involving discrimination, enforcement of restrictive covenants, retaliation and wrongful discharge claims at the administrative, state and federal levels.
+While in practice, he also handled client counseling, discovery, briefing and oral argument resulting in summary judgments in favor of his clients, including several published decisions.
+His arguments and briefing on behalf of a major brokerage firm were instrumental in the denial of a nation-wide class action of Title VII sexual harassment plaintiffs in the United States District Court for the Eastern District of New York.

 Professor Cohen has also represented governmental and quasi-governmental entities, including the Pennsylvania House of Representatives and Senate in various matters before Commonwealth Court and Supreme Court of Pennsylvania.
-This representation has culminated in several court decisions including: Grimaud v.
-Com., 865 A.2d 835, (Pa.
-2005); Bergdoll v.
-Com., 858 A.2d 185 (Pa.
-Commw.
-Ct.
-2004), affirmed, 874 A.2d 1148 (Pa.
-2005); and Uniontown Newspapers, Inc. v.
-Roberts, 839 A.2d 185 (Pa.
-2003).
 Recently, he has served as special counsel to the Parliamentarian of the Pennsylvania House of Representatives on issues involving statutory interpretation.
-He has served on the Board of Directors for GALLOP (Gay and Lesbian Lawyers of Philadelphia) and is an executive board member of the Mazzoni Center, an LGBT wellness organization based in Philadelphia.
+He has served on the Board of Directors for GALLOP (Gay and Lesbian Lawyers of Philadelphia) and the Mazzoni Center, an LGBT wellness organization based in Philadelphia.